danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 **Note**:
 As of writing this document, we couldn't get a reliable reading from the bitcraze device.

-However, we developed and tested the entire software infrastructure for processing and publishing Odometer data, based on an accurate Bitcraze reading.
+However, we developed and tested the entire software infrastructure for processing and publishing Odometer data, which can be used with an accurate Bitcraze reading.

 More info can be found at the files mentioned above.